DirectoryTree/LdapRecord.com/source/docs/laravel/events.md

 }
 ```

-> We've removed the `register` method in the above class.
+> We've removed the `register` method in the above generated class.
 We won't need it here.

-As you can see above, we can add LdapRecord events to the `$listen` property as the key, and the
+As you can see above, we can add LdapRecord events to the `$listen` property as the key, and
-listeners as the value.
+the listeners as the value.
 This allows you to attach mulitple listeners to the same event.